funnimonkedev/Holy-cobol/README.md

-# loxable
+# Holy-cobol
-the loxable programming language.
+the Holy-cobol programming language.

 > "Go to the lib.rs file for the juicy dip!"
 >